shiv-pad/GameOfSet-Ruby/README.md

 If there are no more sets and no more cards can be added the game will end

 To run the application, run "ruby main.rb"

+This game of set is a termianl game